 If you are just beginning to muscle test, you might want to test to see how strong they are at first, and then go to step 2.
 Men tend to push too hard sometimes when muscle testing a woman or a child and may decide muscle testing doesn’t work or that the woman always tests weak.
 In those situations, it is good for them to gauge the woman’s strength before muscle testing.

 Another problem can happen when instead of pushing firmly, gently and evenly on the extended arm, a rough, jerky push is given and the arm comes down.
 The object is to gauge the strength of the arm, not to try and pull it down by catching the person off guard!
 This often happens when you ask children to help you with a muscle test – they seem to be quite happy to be able to make an adult “test weak”.

 If they’re right handed, do you muscle-test their right arm?

 Before I muscle test, I ask the person if they have any problems in that arm or shoulder.
 Often they have a sore shoulder or have had an injury in one arm etc. and then I would test the other arm.
-Some people doing muscle testing have ideas about using certain arms.
-One indignant lady told me I was doing it wrong because the right arm is connected to the left brain, and that you had to use the left arm which is connected to the right brain or the test would not be accurate.
 I use whichever arm feels best to the person and I have been happy with the results.